ericmalekos/RNASeq-walkthough/README.md

                 --sjdbOverhang 150 \

 The arguments in this step are pretty straightforward.
 You might change <code>--sjdbOverhang</code> based on your read lengths.
 The optimum choice is <code>length of longest read - 1</code>
-Now we perform the alignment and gene counting in STAR.
+Now we perform the alignment and gene counting in *STAR*.
-**NOTE** The script provided will cycle through all of the pair end reads in the <code>readDir</code>.
-There is a way to load the genome index into memory outside of the alignment which should save significant overhead by avoiding the situation where the genome is loaded and unloaded in each iteration.
-I was having trouble getting this functionality to work so it is not shown in this version.
+**NOTE**: The script provided will cycle through all of the pair end reads in the <code>readDir</code>.
+Currently it loads and unloads the genome into memory for every iteration of the loop which is inneficient.
+There is a way to load the genome once before entering the loop and unload it after but I was having trouble getting it to work.

         # First make some output directories
         for i in <reads_directory>/*<file_suffix>; do mkdir $(basename $i <file_suffix>) ; done